stephan-double-u/cross-language-validation-schema/README.md

 An elementary constraint is used as a _content constraint_ or within conditions for "related properties", i.e. it is used as the _value of any constraint key_.
 It is an object consisting of one or more key-value pairs.<br>
-The key of the first pair is _type_, its value is a string stating the type of the constraint.
+The key of the first pair is always _type_, its value is a string stating the type of the constraint.
 Each type can have further type-specific key-value pairs.

 ### EQUALS_ANY